-What is blue ray or blu ray?
-Blue ray is the next generation 4.75 inch optical disc format.
+What is blue ray or Blu-ray?
+Blue ray is the newest generation 4.75 inch optical disc format.
 The first format in this size was the compact disc and it was introduced in 1982.

 Next, a higher capacity disc appeared (4.7 GB compared to 700 MB for the CD) in the marketplace in 1997 and this was the DVD.
 The higher capacity of the DVD allowed good quality video to be stored on a small size optical disc.

 In 2006, a compact disc sized disc with even greater capacity (25 GB) than a DVD was introduced.
-This generation of optical disc is called the blue ray disc.
+This generation of optical disc is called the Blu-ray disc.
 This disc allows high definition video to be stored on the disc media, something that is not possible on the lower capacity DVD.
-In summary, a single layer blu ray disc can store 5.3 times more information than a single layer DVD disc and 35.7 times more information than a CD, which always only has one data storage layer.
-Note that both DVDs and blu ray disc media can have two information layers as well.
+In summary, a single layer Blu-ray disc can store 5.3 times more information than a single layer DVD disc and 35.7 times more information than a CD, which always only has one data storage layer.
+Note that both DVDs and Blu-ray disc media can have two information layers as well.
 This makes it possible to store 8.5 GB on a dual layer DVD and 50 GB on a dual layer blue ray disc.
 Blu-ray discs with more information layers are also possible as can be found in the BD-R format.
 The amount of information layers and capacity depends on the Blu-ray disc format and these formats are discussed later on this page.

 In answering the question what is blue ray, another important difference other than capacity needs to be discussed.
 Blu-ray disc media requires a different laser to read the disc.
 An illustration of this is shown in the image below.